-- 1. Revenue recognition Revenue accounting has become significantly more complex as a result of our acquisition of software companies and new accounting rules concerning multiple element arrangements.
+- 1. Revenue recognition Revenue accounting has become significantly more complex as a result of our acquisition of software companies and recent accounting rules concerning multiple element arrangements.
 We determined that it was necessary to hire additional personnel with the requisite knowledge and experience to deal with the added complexity.
-In addition, we determined that our order processing personnel had incompatible duties.
-We plan to implement controls in the fourth quarter to address the incompatible duties. - 2.
-Policies and procedures We have revised and implemented new accounting policies and procedures in key areas including revenue recognition, intercompany transactions, warranty and journal entries. - 3.
-Segregation of duties We have strengthened computer access controls regarding our key financial systems. - 4.
+During the third quarter of 2004, we hired two certified public accountants, each having been an audit manager at a "Big Four" national accounting firm, as managers of revenue accounting for each of our two primary operating segments (Hardware Solutions and Software Solutions).
+In addition, we determined that our sales order processing personnel had incompatible duties.
+During the fourth quarter, we addressed this issue by implementing an independent review of sales arrangements for significant shipments. - 2.
+Policies and procedures During 2004, we revised and implemented new accounting policies and procedures in key areas including revenue recognition, intercompany transactions, warranty and journal entries.
+Additional policies were added or amended in the fourth quarter.
+These changes were made to enhance our documentation and did not result in any changes in accounting methods. - 3.
+Segregation of duties During 2003 and 2004, in connection with our 404 readiness project, we reviewed user access to our key financial system modules and programs.
+These reviews were conducted in a three stage approach.
+In each of these stages the purpose of the review was to modify targeted user profiles to limit access to only those modules and/or programs required in order for the user to perform his/her job duties.
+The first stage, completed in 2003, focused on all accounting and information technology personnel with respect to their access to key financial system modules.
+The second stage, completed in the first half of 2004, focused on all personnel with access to any of the key financial system modules.
+The third stage, completed in the second half of 2004, further refined accounting and information technology personnel access to individual programs within each of the key financial system modules. - 4.
 Credit process We do not have a formal credit function because we do not think it is cost justified given the credit history of our customer base and our very low bad debt experience.
-However, we have implemented a credit policy applicable to past due customers and certain international shipments.
+However, we implemented a credit policy in the fourth quarter applicable to past due customers and certain international shipments.
 We will continue to evaluate the necessity of changing or modifying our credit policy and procedures. - 5.
 System complexity Over time our chart of accounts and accounting systems have become very complex requiring multiple interfaces.
-We have taken steps to reduce complexity in some areas and will continue to look for opportunities for simplification. - 6.
+We have taken steps to reduce complexity in some areas, primarily intercompany and foreign currency transactions, and will continue to look for opportunities for simplification. - 6.
 Manual calculations Due to complex accounting rules and a lack of computer system functionality in certain areas, we make extensive use of financial spreadsheets and manual calculations.
 We will ensure that all manual calculations are independently reviewed and seek automated solutions.

-As noted above our assessment of controls is not complete and therefore we may identify additional weaknesses in the future.
+As noted above our assessment of controls is not complete and therefore we may identify additional deficiencies in the future.